Convert Devices to Passphrase-Based Encryption

 Windows devices

-1. Log in to the system on which the backup device is installed
+1. Log in to the device on which Backup Manager is installed

 2. Start the Command Prompt as an administrator